 General McLane School District is an equal opportunity educational institution and will not discriminate on the basis of race, color, national origin, sex or handicap in its activities, programs or employment practices as required by Title VI, Title IX and Section 504.
-For information regarding civil rights or grievance procedures, contact Dr. Steven Karns, Director of Curriculum, Instruction, and Assessment or Mrs. Jackie Dutchcot, Section 504 Coordinator, at the Education Center, 11771 Edinboro Road, Edinboro, PA 16412 (814) 273-1033.
-For information regarding services, activities and facilities that are accessible to and usable by handicapped persons, contact Mrs. Jackie Dutchcot at 273-1033 ext.
+For information regarding civil rights or grievance procedures, contact Dr. Steven Karns, Curriculum Coordinator, or Ms. Jackie Dutchcot, Section 504 Coordinator, at the Education Center, 11771 Edinboro Road, Edinboro, PA 16412 (814) 273-1033.
+For information regarding services, activities and facilities that are accessible to and usable by handicapped persons, contact Ms. Jackie Dutchcot at (814)273-1033 ext.
 5900.

-Edinboro Elementary School Staff
+McKean Elementary Staff